-Watch out for low ball offers on a Michigan workers’ comp settlement for back injury claims from the insurance company and learn how to increase the value of your claim.
+Watch out for low ball offers on workers’ comp settlement for back injury claims in Michigan from the insurance company and learn how to increase the value of your claim.

 Some of the more difficult cases involve back injuries.
 These can be devastating if they result in permanent work restrictions and lifetime medical costs.
 If an employee has always done heavy work, the transition to a light or sedentary job can be nearly impossible.

-What is the average workers’ comp settlement for back injury claims?
+What is the average workers’ comp settlement for back injury claims in Michigan?

-Though there isn’t a specific number for an average workers’ comp settlement for a back injury, the average settlement was $58,641.58 in Michigan for 2019.
+Though there isn’t a specific number for an average workers’ comp settlement for a back injury in Michigan, the average settlement was $58,641.58 in 2019.
 Settlements depend on several factors.
 Insurance companies look at potential exposure for medical treatments and wage loss.

 At the end of the day it is a business decision and it must make financial sense.